Home-Based Family Education & Support

 Meeting families where they are

-Our outreach staff visit families at home to provide hands-on parenting support, model healthy routines, and help navigate challenges.
-By working directly in the family’s environment, the program tailors guidance to each household’s needs, whether that means calming a toddler’s tantrum, connecting parents to food and housing resources, or offering encouragement during stressful times.
+Our home-based family education and support staff work directly with families in their homes to provide hands-on guidance, model healthy routines, and support everyday challenges.
+By working within each family’s environment, support is tailored to meet their unique needs—whether that means helping a child navigate big emotions, connecting families to community resources, or offering encouragement during stressful times.

-Outreach families have access to the same wraparound services as those enrolled in classrooms.
-Support includes:
+Families receiving home-based support have access to the same wraparound services available through our classrooms.
+Support may include:

 A man and child are baking cookies in a kitchen; another child stands nearby.